yanghuafang/anti-android-virus/README.md

 parse rather than a process, which is what makes it usable on the device it is protecting.

+Its detection method comes from the Master of Engineering thesis *"An Efficient Android Malware Static Detection System"* — [`docs/Thesis.md`](docs/Thesis.md) gives the method, the algorithms, the architecture and the evaluation it was measured by.
+The code that follows is that design, so the thesis is the place to read *why* a scan is shaped the way it is.

 > **Status:** early.
 This commit is the skeleton and the primitives every later
 > layer needs; the DEX parser, the signature database and the scan engine land
 > on top of them.